 Technology for Fun STEM workshop

 Inspire and enthuse your pupils about STEM whilst linking to learning objectives from the KS2 curriculum.
-Select from the following workshops:
+Select one of the following workshops:

 Fan boats workshop